Siterack/siterack-docs/docs/features.md

 ## Client Reporting

-Siterack has the ability to generate client reports for any span of time you need - Whether it's a week or six months.
+SiteRack has the ability to generate client reports for any span of time you need - Whether it's a week or six months.

 To generate a report, simply click 'Build Report' in your site's Control Center.
 Then pick the dates you want to report on, what aspects you want included, and add a personalized note.
 When complete, click 'Generate Report' and check your email for the report.